DavidZerox8/DavidZerox8/README.md

 - 👋 Hi, I’m David Martínez lópez
 - 👀 I'm interested in Web programing, IA and all related to technology.
-- 🌱 I’m currently learning Laravel, React and Machine Learning.
+- 🌱 I’m currently learning Laravel, Next.js and tailwind.
 - 📫 How to reach me ...
   Email: davidml97@outlook.com